Armenian Legion: Rank insignia

+Second set of insignia depicts Turkestan, Caucasian, and Volga Tatar Units patches and rank badges.

 With the "Provisions for the establishment of the Eastern Legions" of 24 April 1942, members of the Eastern Legions were to wear German Army uniforms with the German Eagle.
 Russians, Ukrainians, and Belarusians were allowed German uniform, but not the German eagle.
 Neither German military ranks, nor German rank insignia were, however, to be used.
 Members of the Eastern Legions were given positional insignia, denoting which position in the command hierarchy held.
 The following positions were used in the Eastern Legions: stellvertretender Gruppenführer (assistant squad leader), Gruppenführer (squad leader), stellvertretender Zugführer (assistant platoon leader), Zugführer (platoon leader), stellvertretender Kompanieführer (assistant company commander), Kompanieführer (company commander).

 According to OKH Instruction 8a/3 29.4.1943, all in closed formations or as Hilfswilliger employed Armenian soldiers in the Wehrmacht/Heer would collectively be known as the Armenian Legion.
 In May 1943 rank insignia of Czarist Russian type were introduced, followed in December 1943 by those shown in the tables below.